teruo41/teruo41.github.io/pubse.md

 ### Awards

-0. 2019 Computer Science and Informatics Research Contribution Award, July 2019.
+0. APSCIT Computer Science and Informatics Research Contribution Award (2019), July 2019.

 0. [Quick Report on Doctoral Theses Recommended by IPSJ SIGs (2017)](http://ipsj.or.jp/magazine/hakase/2017/ARC04.html), May 2018.
 (The site is in Japanese.)